 Intoximeter EC/IR II.
 A calibration test is automatically performed with each subject test and is recorded by the instrument as part of the test record.
-There is no requirement to record this calibration test as a special entry in the logbook.
+There is no requirement to record this calibration test in the logbook.

 4.51 Instruments Subsequently Approved.